timmoorhouse/mega65-forth/README.md

 These should get us to the point of bootstrapping with a dictionary written in forth and running unit tests:
 - CORE
-  - [ ] `UM/MOD` [gets things wrong](#ummod) for large inputs
+  - [ ] `UM/MOD` [gets things wrong](#ummod) for large inputs.
-  - [ ] Handle `RESTORE-INPUT` failures
-  - [ ] Need to reimplement the multiplication/division operations using the math unit
+  - [ ] Need to reimplement the multiplication/division operations using the math unit.
-  - [ ] We should be able to get rid of the hidden flag pretty easily by changing when we link new words into the dictionary
+  - [ ] We should be able to get rid of the hidden flag by changing when we link new words into the dictionary.
 - CORE-EXT
 - DOUBLE
-  - [ ] Need to support double literals (eg `123.`)
+  - [ ] Need to support double literals (eg `123.`).
 - FILE
-  - [ ] `S"` is incorrect when interpreting
+  - [ ] `S"` is incorrect when interpreting.
-  - [ ] Need two separate transient areas for `S"` and `S\"` and implement their interpretation semantics
+  - [ ] Need two separate transient areas for `S"` and `S\"` and implement their interpretation semantics.
-  - [ ] Handle file access modes
+  - [ ] Handle file access modes.
-  - [ ] Fix I/O status handling (when is status from READSS reset?)
+  - [ ] Fix I/O status handling (when is status from READSS reset?).
-  - [ ] Fix handling of I/O error cases
+  - [ ] Fix handling of I/O error cases.
 - SEARCH
 - Bootstrapping with portions of the dictionary written in Forth
-  - [ ] A "skeletal" configuration with just the builtins
+  - [ ] A "skeletal" configuration with just the builtins.
-  - [ ] A "minimal" configuration
+  - [ ] A "minimal" configuration.
-  - [ ] A "complete" configuration
+  - [ ] A "complete" configuration.
-  - [ ] Move things we can from assembler to Forth
+  - [ ] Move things we can from assembler to Forth.
 - Error checking
-  - [ ] Data stack overflow/underflow
+  - [ ] Data stack overflow/underflow.
-  - [ ] Return stack overflow/underflow
+  - [ ] Return stack overflow/underflow.
-  - [ ] `ALLOT` overflow/underflow
+  - [ ] `ALLOT` overflow/underflow.
-  - [ ] Mismatched control structures
+  - [ ] Mismatched control structures.
 - Making `SAVESYSTEM` output deterministic? (it might not make sense to do this)
   - [ ] Move basepage to top of memory?
   - [ ] What to do about DMA lists?
 - Tests
   - [ ] [Test suite](https://github.com/gerryjackson/forth2012-test-suite)
-  - [ ] Some reasonable way of capturing test results
+  - [ ] Some reasonable way of capturing test results.
-    - It might make sense to have a way to redirect `EMIT` to a file (this would need to persist across an `ABORT` though, so may need a compilation option)   gforth makes `EMIT` a deferred, which might be the cleanest option (once we support `DEFER`).
+    - It might make sense to have a way to redirect `EMIT` to a file.  gforth makes `EMIT` a deferred, which might be the cleanest option.
 - Benchmarks
   - [ ] Compiling the dictionary?
   - [ ] Something without I/O?
-  - [ ] A naive fibonnaci might be nice for inner interpreter performance

 There'll be lots more to do after that.